-CEMS generates and supports a variety of student fellowships, research grants, projects and programs, from the UNE Ocean Clusters to the emerging Ocean Food Systems Group, and the multi-institutional Sustainable Ecological Aquaculture Network (SEANET).
-Contact CEMS faculty and staff to learn more about our work, partnership opportunities and more.
+CEMS generates and supports a variety of student fellowships, research grants, projects, and programs, from the UNE Ocean Clusters to the emerging Ocean Food Systems Group, and the multi-institutional Sustainable Ecological Aquaculture Network (SEANET).
+Contact CEMS faculty and professional staff to learn more about our work, partnership opportunities, and more.

-As Maine embarks on exciting new initiatives in the marine economy, the University of New England's Center for Excellence in the Marine Sciences is situated to capitalize on the wide range of new science, policy and business opportunities the coming "ocean century” presents.
-Serving as an incubator for forward-looking academic, research and partnership programs, CEMS connects the pioneering work of our faculty, staff and students with the marine science community in Maine and around the world.
+As Maine embarks on exciting new initiatives in the marine economy, the University of New England's Center for Excellence in the Marine Sciences is situated to capitalize on the wide range of new science, policy, and business opportunities the coming "ocean century” presents.
+Serving as an incubator for forward-looking academic, research, and partnership programs, CEMS connects the pioneering work of our faculty, professional staff, and students with the marine science community in Maine and around the world.